phastlight/phastlight/README.md

 The example below shows how to set a key in memcache asynchronously over TCP, and then when the key is successfully stored, we read the details of the key.

-For more details on the memcached tcp protocol, please click [here](http://memcachedb.googlecode.com/svn/trunk/doc/protocol.txt) for more details, we can now create some async memcache libraries with memcache just by following the protocol.
+For more details on the memcached tcp protocol, please click [here](http://memcachedb.googlecode.com/svn/trunk/doc/protocol.txt), we can now create some async memcache libraries with memcache just by following the protocol.

 ```php
 <?php